 * As for your household stuff sent with freight, again with the research.

 – Air freight is quicker than ship, but you might not be able to send your grand piano and pool table. 😛 The options differ in price, so check up on that.
-Don’t forget about insurance for your stuff, because you’ll probably be required to insure it by the freight company.
+Don’t forget about insurance for your stuff, because the freight company will probably require that.
 It’s better that you do anyway.
 We were EXTREMELY lucky with the air freight.
 Only one item broke and one was damaged, but is repairable.
 Friends of ours moved and were not so lucky, with a lot of their stuff broken and damaged badly.
 With insurance, you can have it replaced.

 – I brought a lot of linen with me to Germany, only to learn that beds and pillows here are a different size than in South Africa and my linen doesn’t fit.
 Rookie mistake.